APereyro/READ.me_Generator/README.md

 ## Installation

-Before running the application, the user should create a .gitignore file that includes node_modules and also run the following command in the terminal: npm i
+Before running the application, the user should create a .gitignore file that includes node_modules.

 ## Usage

-To run the application, the user can type the following command in the terminal: node index.js
+To run the application, run the following command in the terminal: npm i then user can type the following command in the terminal: node index.js then fill out prompts to create your own READ.me

 ![Screenshot (42)](https://user-images.githubusercontent.com/124737955/233502322-a649dcf1-63ea-4128-bc7a-d2ce19317569.png)